dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 icrc7_transfer : (TransferArgs) -> (variant { Ok: nat; Err: TransferError; });
 ```

-The caller pays the `fee`.
-If the caller does not set the `fee` argument, the ledger applies the default transfer fee.
+If a tokenId doesn't exist or if the caller principal is not permitted to act on the tokenId, then the
-If the `fee` argument does not agree with the ledger fee, the ledger MUST return `variant { BadFee = record { expected_fee = ... } }` error.
+tokenId would be added to the `Unauthorized` list.
+If `is_atomic` is true (default), then the transfer of tokens in the `token_ids` list must all succeed or all fail.

 The `memo` parameter is an arbitrary blob that has no meaning to the ledger.
 The ledger SHOULD allow memos of at least 32 bytes in length.